labomb/NABU_PC_CPM_2.2/README.md

 * The 'images' directory contains the CP/M boot disk and blank images
 * The 'flashfloppy' directory contains a configuration file suitable for a Gotek device running the [flashfloppy firmware](https://github.com/keirf/flashfloppy)
 * The 'cpmtools' directory contains the cpmtools utility disk definitions for the various image formats supported by this release of CP/M
+* The 'extras' directory contains a disk image with WordStar version 4, configured for the ADM-3A terminal

 ## Prerequisites